-Fellows should sign all medical records at least once a week.
+Fellows should sign all medical records in a timely fashion as directed by the medical center's guidelines.
 These are completed electronically.
 Failure to complete medical records will lead to suspension of hospital privileges and will be recorded as a lack of professionalism in the fellow's permanent file.